 Layouts

-Layout components define the size, position, and simple styling of other components.
+Layout components define the size, position, and simple styling of its children.
+For example, View

 Currently, we support the following layout components: